joshuatalib/AI_weather_quest/docs/source/forecast_evaluation.rst

 - **password** (str): The forecast submission portal password provided in your registration email.
 - **local_destination** (*str*): The local destination for the downloaded dataset.
 If unspecified, the dataset is saved within the working directory.

-The **retrieve_weekly_obs** function returns a dataset containing the observations that are used for forecast evaluation.
-For temperature and mean sea level pressure, these observations are based on **ERA5T**, whilst for precipitation, data from the **MSWEP** *NRT* directory is used.
-Additionally, weekly-means of temperature and pressure are computed using six-hourly data (0, 6, 12 and 18 UTC), whilst for precipitation, weekly-accumulations are computed.
-The following filename convention is followed for downloaded observations:
+The **retrieve_weekly_obs** function returns a dataset containing observations used for forecast evaluation.
+Temperature and mean sea level pressure are based on **ERA5T** data, whilst precipitation data is sourced from the **MSWEP** *NRT* directory.
+Additionally, weekly-means of temperature and pressure are computed using six-hourly data (0, 6, 12 and 18 UTC), whilst for precipitation, weekly-accumulations are derived.

+**Filename Convention**

+Downloaded observations follow this naming pattern:

 .. code-block:: bash

    <<variable>>_obs_<<WEEKLYSTAT>>_<<date>>

-where WEEKLYSTAT is either *WEEKLYMEAN* for temperature and pressure, or *WEEKLYSUM* for precipitation.
+where **WEEKLYSTAT** is either 'WEEKLYMEAN' (for temperature and pressure) or 'WEEKLYSUM' (for precipitation).

 Climatological quintile boundaries
 ^^^^^^^^^^^^^^^^^^^^^^^^